 Used well, visual information can greatly enhance the impact of your communication.
 Used poorly, it can confuse and mislead your audience, and muddle your message.

-Have a look at the 301 Poster Presentation screencast for more information.
+Have a look at the 301 Poster Presentation screencast above for more information.

 Working with Text and Layout